TheoKondak/kanban-board/README.md

 > NOTE: By default, `JSON-server` runs on port 3000.
 Sometimes the port is not available which might cause the server to run on another port.
 In that case, create a `.env` file and add: `VITE_SERVER_URL='http://localhost:XXXX'`, where `XXXX` place the port that is mentioned in the terminal.
 Make sure you restart vite server after any change to `.env` file so that the changes take effect.

 ## API Schema

-Below is a short version of the API Schema.
-You can also view the full Schema [here](https://github.com/madewithlove/technical-assignment-front-end-engineer-TheoKondak/blob/main/docs/API_SCHEMA.json).
+Below is a short version of the API schema.
+You can also view the full schema [here](https://github.com/madewithlove/technical-assignment-front-end-engineer-TheoKondak/blob/main/docs/API_SCHEMA.json).

 ```
 - Kanban: Array